Lighting the Regions

 When will the works be taking place?

-Works have commenced and are due to be completed in March/April 2022.
-For a project of this size, works schedules are developed on a week-by-week basis.
+Works have commenced and are due to be completed in June 2023 .
+For a project of this size, work schedules are developed on a week-by-week basis.
 Weather and other contributing factors can result in delays.

 How will the works affect my street?